FAQ for hosting institutions

 First and foremost, the Falling Walls Lab is a platform for the most outstanding and innovative research work and ideas of your students.

-your possibility to enlarge the visibility and brand awareness of your institution and your partners: marketing event.
+- marketing event - enlarge the visibility and brand awareness of your institution and your partners.

 3. Who can apply for the Falling Walls Lab?

-Entrepreneurs, engineers and young professionals (Start-ups, inventions and business ideas)
+Entrepreneurs, engineers, and young professionals (Start-ups, inventions, initiatives, and business ideas)

 If a person has a Bachelor’s degree, the degree should not date back more than 10 years.

 If a person has a Master’s degree, the degree should not date back more than 7 years.